micl2e2/tg-focus/README.md

 **Step 2:**

-Login your telegram account first, here you should provide API ID, API HASH, your phone number(in international format), and a login code, the first two can be obtained in https://my.telegram.org:
+Login your Telegram account first, it needs API ID, API HASH, your phone number (in international format, e.g., `+1234567` if your phone number is `234567` with country code `+1`) and a login code, the first two can be obtained in https://my.telegram.org:

 ```sh
 docker exec -it CONTAINER-NAME tgf-conf auth